dojo/dojo.io/site/source/cookbook/modern-web-apps/efficient-state-management.md

 }
 ```

-2. You created a widget in step one, wrap this widget with a `Container` by creating the file `src/containers/YourWidgetContainer.ts` and adding the following code:
+2. Wrap the widget created in step one with a `Container` by creating the file `src/containers/YourWidgetContainer.ts` and adding the following code:

 ```js
 import { Container } from '@dojo/widget-core/Container';